ambernettech/chefdk-fundamentals/scene_06.md

 59
 -

-Now that we've explored the basic structure of writing specifications to validate our cookbook with a single expectation that the tree package is installed.
+Now that we've explored the basic structure of writing tests to validate our cookbook.

 What are other resources within the recipe that we could tests?